 I subsequently divorced my son’s father and went on to marry my current husband, who, fortunately, became determined to discover the source of my rage.
 After extended research, my husband was able to conclude, with the approval of my psychiatrist, that I would be better-suited with a regimen of homeopathic treatments, which for me, include: a daily dosage of the following supplements: two Omega 3’s, which contain fish oil; two Calcium/Magnesium/Zinc supplements; and one Centrum Silver.
 Centrum Silver has a particularly high dosage of vitamins B-12 and B-6.

 Although, for now, I continue to have some “bad” days, where my mood isn’t exactly where I would prefer it to be, I am extremely happy to report that the “good” days now outweigh the “bad” days.
-If you are experiencing symptoms of PMDD, such as sudden rage, mood swings, depression, and sadness prior to your menstrual periods, I would strongly encourage you to contact your gynecologist for a thorough examination.
+If you are experiencing symptoms of Pre-Menstrual Dysphoric Disorder, such as sudden rage, mood swings, depression, and sadness prior to your menstrual periods, I would strongly encourage you to contact your gynecologist for a thorough examination.
 It’s also a good idea to keep track of your moods for at least three of your menses.